nolarifi/Projet_HPC/README.md

 ## V. Identification of DNA accessible sites
-        -atac_macs2.slurm : this script permit to identify DNA accessible sites using macs2
+        -atac_macs2.slurm : this script permit to identify DNA accessible sites using macs2 by using callpeak function -peaks =  regions of the genome where multiple reads align that are indicative of protein binding
               input: $HOME/Project_HPC/results/picard
               output: "$HOME"/Project_HPC/results/MACS2 : bed file is generated containing the position of peaks that will represent the accessible regions